bpesquet/mlkatas/README.md

 # Machine Learning Challenges

-A series of self-correcting activities for practicing your ML skills with Python, NumPy, scikit-learn and Keras.
+A series of self-correcting challenges for practicing your ML skills with Python, NumPy, scikit-learn and Keras.